mattom02/game_project/README.md

 The goal of the game is to survive as long as possible, score points by eliminating enemies, and strategically use power-ups and sprinting abilities.

 "Sprint & Shoot" offers dynamic gameplay, requiring quick reflexes and a strategic approach to resource management.
 Will you be able to achieve the highest score?
 Play and test your skills!

+In order to play check for the latest release and download it.